hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 }
 ```

-Then you can enable your policy by setting it via the method `MapConfig#setMapEvictionPolicy`
+Then you can enable your policy by setting it via the method `MapConfig.setMapEvictionPolicy()`
 programmatically or via XML declaratively.
 Following is the example declarative configuration for the eviction policy `OddEvictor` implemented above:

 ```xml